National Bank of Greece: 20th century

-Post WWII
+In 1941, during the Axis Occupation of Greece, Deutsche Bank assumed oversight of the bank, which entailed operational control even though it did not technically take over its shares out of consideration for Italian sensitivities.

 In 1953 the NBG took over the Bank of Athens, which was at that time the second largest Bank in Greece.
-Both banks cooperated before in their foreign branches in Middle East which were operated as Banque Nationale de Grèce et d’Athènes.
+Both banks cooperated before in their foreign branches in Middle East which were operated as Banque Nationale de Grèce et d'Athènes.
 The NBG took over also the affiliated South African Bank of Athens (est. 1947).
 The former headquarters of the Bank of Athens are also still used until today.
-In 1960 Egypt nationalised all banks in Egypt, including Banque Nationale de Grèce et d’Athènes, which it merged into National Bank of Egypt.
+In 1960 Egypt nationalised all banks in Egypt, including Banque Nationale de Grèce et d'Athènes, which it merged into National Bank of Egypt.

 In 1965 NBG acquired the Greek Trapeza Epagelmatikis Pistis (Professional Credit Bank).
-The next year bank governor Georgios Mavros founded the National Bank of Greece Cultural Foundation.
+The next year bank governor Georgios Mavros founded the Cultural Foundation of the National Bank.
 In 1978 the Greek government permitted the formation of Arab Hellenic Bank with 49% Arab ownership, as an exception to its prohibition on foreign banks owning more than 40% of the equity of a Greek bank.
 NBG held 51% and provided most of the bank staff.
 The Libyan Arab-Foreign Bank and Kuwaiti Investment Organisation held 40% between them while other Arab investors held 9%.
 That same year NBG opened again a branch in Cairo.
 In 1994 NBG incorporated its branches in Cyprus into a subsidiary: National Bank of Greece (Cyprus).
 The next year the Greek government dissolved the insolvent Arab Hellenic Bank at a cost to Greece's Deposit Guarantee Fund of €1.5 million in payments to depositors.
 In 1998 the Swiss architect Mario Botta won the competition for the new wing of the headquarters, the building was completed in 2001.
 In 1998 NBG merged with the Ethniki Ktimatiki Trapeza Ellados (National Mortgage Bank of Greece), itself the result of the merger of the National Mortgage Bank and the National Housing Bank of Greece.
 In 1999 NBG started trading on the New York Stock Exchange.